sharkusmanch/steam-news/README.md

 ./SteamNews.py --add-profile-games <Steam ID> --replace
 ```

-Without `--replace`, games are simply added to the existing list, which is useful for combining games from multiple profiles.
+Without `--replace`, the command enables the selected games while keeping previously enabled games active, which is useful for combining games from multiple profiles or adding to your current selection.

 You can re-run with `-a`/`--add-profile-games` to combine or update from other
 profiles, if you like.